sparfenyuk/mcp-proxy/README.md

   --sse-host SSE_HOST   (deprecated) Same as --host --allow-origin ALLOW_ORIGIN [ALLOW_ORIGIN ...]
                         Allowed origins for the SSE server.
 Can be used multiple times.
 Default is no CORS allowed.
+  --api-key API_KEY     API key for authentication.
+Can also be set via MCP_PROXY_API_KEY env var.
+If not provided, authentication is disabled.

 Examples:
   mcp-proxy http://localhost:8080/sse